YoctoForBeaglebone/meta-ybdevelop/README.md

 I. Adding the ybdevelop layer to your build
 =================================================

---- replace with specific instructions for the ybdevelop layer ---

 In order to use this layer, you need to make the build system aware of it.